khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 ## Specifications

 ### Sections
-There are three main sections of a Card:
+There are three main sections of a Card: Header, body, and actions.

 #### Header:
 The header is **optional** and acts as the title of the proceeding body content.
 An example could be the name of a pricing plan or a blog post title.
 Headings should set clear expectations about the card’s purpose.